Minty Kitchen

 egg slicer for soup

-Turn off the heat, squeeze juice from half of a large lemon.
-Lastly, add sliced or diced hard-boiled eggs.
+• Finishing with eggs: Turn off the heat, squeeze the juice from half a lemon, and stir in the sliced or diced hard-boiled eggs.
 This egg slicer is great for this.
 Gently mix and ready to serve.

 bowl of green borscht